Satvikkaran31/Swadhyay/README.md

-Of course.
-Here is the information formatted as a professional GitHub README file.

-Swadhyay — Coaching Booking Platform
+#Swadhyay — Coaching Booking Platform
 A full-stack coaching booking web application with secure authentication, integrated payments, and automated scheduling.
 Built to simplify how students connect with coaches, book sessions, and manage their online classes.

 Live App → swadhyay.co